-“I got to know the College because Tom was so pleased about it,” recalls Mr. Conn.
+“I got to know the College because Tom was so pleased about it,” recalled Mr. Conn.
 “He liked that it was so strongly Catholic, and that it taught people about life rather than about business or something else so narrowly focused.
 He was very impressed with that, and he felt the College taught the Faith even better than some of the seminaries.”
-Inspired by his brother’s endorsement, Mr. Conn became a loyal benefactor of the College in 1993.
+Inspired by his brother’s endorsement, Mr. Conn became a benefactor of the College in 1993.
 “Thomas Aquinas is doing a great deal of good for its students,” he said.
 “It helps young people understand what is important in life and how to become better people through God’s teachings.”

 The son of Irish immigrants, Mr. Conn grew up in South Pasadena, Calif.
-He attended the University of Santa Clara through the Reserve Officers’ Training Corps program, and upon graduating, entered the U.S. Army, where he served as a missile officer, first in San Francisco and then in Germany.
+He attended the University of Santa Clara through the Reserve Officers Training Corps program, and upon graduating, entered the U.S. Army, where he served as a missile officer, first in San Francisco and then in Germany.